-Dry roasted almonds, crunchy chow mein noodles, fresh celery and crisp napa cabbage make this one crunchy Asian slaw recipe.
-This vegan Asian coleslaw recipe is hearty enough to be a meal, but can also be served as a side.
+Dry roasted almonds, crunchy chow mein noodles, fresh celery and crisp napa cabbage make this vegan Asian coleslaw recipe hearty enough to be a meal.
 It works well for summer or really any time of year.
-It’s a great plant based protein-packed salad for dinner, lunch, and/or cookouts.
+It’s a great protein-packed salad for dinner, lunch, and/or cookouts.

 If you aren’t eating this right away, it’s better to keep the ginger miso dressing and chow mein noodles separated from the rest of the salad, and then, add both right before serving to enjoy a crunchy, fresh texture.
 If you mix everything in the recipe and wait too long, it’ll be a soggy mess.
 So, mix it all up and dig in right away, or keep the dressing and chow mein noodles out until you’re ready to go!

-For this recipe, I used Marinated Grilled or Baked Tofu, but you can substitute an Asian flavored prepackaged tofu like this one.
+For this Asian slaw recipe, I used Marinated Grilled or Baked Tofu, but you can also substitute a marinated prepackaged tofu like this one.
 For the dressing, I used white miso, which is mellower and slightly sweet.
 If you use a darker miso (like red), the flavor is more assertive, and probably won’t require as much miso (maybe 1-2 tsp red miso, instead of 1 Tbsp white miso).
 If you try a miso other than white miso, let us know how it works out.

 Ginger Miso Slaw